 The welfare of students is very important to Pembroke and the MCR.
 Whatever background you come from, we want to make sure that you feel at home and make sure that we provide you with the right support when you need it.
-For this, the MCR has three Welfare Representatives.
+For this, the MCR has a Welfare Representative:

 A Welfare Rep is a fellow Pembroke MCR student in charge of delivering the appropriate level of welfare to the MCR.
 This includes hosting a Welfare tea every Thursday from 6pm (throughout the year, not just term time), being a welfare port-of-call, and where necessary, providing advice, counsel and support to MCR members.
 The Welfare Reps also organise weekly term-time yoga sessions held at the Sir Geoffrey Arthur Building (GAB).
 The Welfare Reps also sit on the college’s Welfare and Equality committee ensuring that the MCR’s welfare needs are being met and represented at the college level.

 In addition to the Welfare Reps, the MCR has Peer Supporters to provide an additional level of welfare support.

 A Peer Supporter is a fellow Pembroke MCR student who is there to listen to whatever it is that you want to discuss: good things and bad things, academic or personal, however big or small your issue is.
 Importantly, they are trained by the University Counselling Service and treat all matters strictly confidential.
 The Peer Supporters are a valuable addition to the Welfare Team and can act as a bridge between the student body and college by flagging up general problems within the college which might otherwise not have been noted.

 Outside the MCR, the welfare structure in College is very well implemented and there are many points of contact available to you.
 Please visit the college website for the most up-to-date info: https://www.pmb.ox.ac.uk/content/welfare-team